manikandan-git/httpd-ex/README.md

 # Apache HTTP Server (httpd) S2I Sample Application

-This is a very basicddddd sample application repository that can be built and deployed on [OpenShift](https://www.openshift.com) using the [Apache HTTP Server builder image](https://github.com/sclorg/httpd-container).
+This is a very basicddddd sampleHello     application repository that can be built and deployed on [OpenShift](https://www.openshift.com) using the [Apache HTTP Server builder image](https://github.com/sclorg/httpd-container).

 The application serves a single static html page via httpd.